Deep Neural Networks: A Formulation Via Non-Archimedean Analysis: The discrete non-Archimedean DNNs are robust universal approximators

 \begin{remark} The natural non-Archimedean version of the perceptron is

-where $X=\left[ X_{\boldsymbol{k}}\right] _{\boldsymbol{k}\in G_{l}},W=\left[ W_{\boldsymbol{k}}\right] _{\boldsymbol{k}\in G_{l}}\in \mathbb{R}^{p^{l}}$, and $b\in \mathbb{R}$.
-Here, the activation function $\sigma $ is defined as in \cite[Definition 2.2.1]{Calin}.
-By using the standard inner product of $ \mathbb{R}^{p^{l}}$, we rewrite (\ref{Perceptron_classical}) as $G(X)=\sigma \left( W\cdot X+b\right) $.
-However, (\ref{Perceptron_classical}) is radically different from the classical perceptron $\sigma \left( w\cdot x+b\right) $, where $w=(w_{1},\ldots ,w_{M})$, $x=(x_{1},\ldots ,x_{M}),\in \mathbb{R}^{M}$, because $i$, $x_{i}$ are real numbers, while $X_{ \boldsymbol{k}}$ is a real number, but $\boldsymbol{k}\in \mathbb{K}$.\ Cybenko's theorem, see \cite{Cybenko}, \cite[Theorem 9.3.6]{Calin}, asserts that the finite sums of the form
+where $X=\left[ X_{\boldsymbol{k}}\right] _{\boldsymbol{k}\in G_{l} },W=\left[ W_{\boldsymbol{k}}\right] _{\boldsymbol{k}\in G_{l}}\in \mathbb{R}^{p^{l}}$, and $b\in\mathbb{R}$.
+Here, the activation function $\sigma$ is defined as in \cite[Definition 2.2.1]{Calin}.
+By using the standard inner product of $\mathbb{R}^{p^{l}}$, we rewrite (\ref{Perceptron_classical}) as $G(X)=\sigma\left( W\cdot X+b\right) $.
+However, (\ref{Perceptron_classical}) is radically different from the classical perceptron $\sigma\left( w\cdot x+b\right) $, where $w=(w_{1} ,\ldots,w_{M})$, $x=(x_{1},\ldots,x_{M}),\in\mathbb{R}^{M}$, because $i$, $x_{i}$ are real numbers, while $X_{\boldsymbol{k}}$ is a real number, but $\boldsymbol{k}\in\mathbb{K}$.\ Cybenko's theorem, see \cite{Cybenko}, \cite[Theorem 9.3.6]{Calin}, asserts that the finite sums of the form

-are dense in the space of continuos functions defined on $\left[ 0,1\right] ^{M}$ endowed with the norm $\left\Vert \cdot \right\Vert _{\infty }$.
-Besides of the apparently similitude, the non-Archimedean DNNs considered here are not non-Archimedean analogues of the classical perceptrons. \end{remark}
+are dense in the space of continuos functions defined on $\left[ 0,1\right] ^{M}$ endowed with the norm $\left\Vert \cdot\right\Vert _{\infty}$.
+Besides of the apparently similitude, the non-Archimedean DNNs considered here are a new type of neural networks. \end{remark}